mockery/mockery/docs/reference/creating_test_doubles.rst

 Partial doubles are useful when we want to stub out, set expectations for, or spy on *some* methods of a class, but run the actual code for other methods.

-We differentiate between two types of partial test doubles:
+We differentiate between three types of partial test doubles:

+ * runtime partial test doubles,
- * runtime partial test doubles, and
+ * generated partial test doubles, and
- * generated partial test doubles.
+ * proxied partial test doubles.

 Runtime partial test doubles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^